apache/spark/docs/spark-connect-overview.md

 ./bin/pyspark
 {% endhighlight %}

-The shell is now connected to Spark using Spark Connect as indicated in the welcome message.
+The PySpark shell is now connected to Spark using Spark Connect as indicated in the welcome message.
 </div>